Causes of Pain and Burning in the Achilles Tendon

 Achilles tendinosis describes a chronic (long-term) tendon condition.
 It results from untreated tendonitis.
 With tendinosis, the collagen fibers that make up the tendon break down.

 The causes of Achilles tendinosis are less clear.
-Theories abound and include overuse, decreased blood supply and tensile strength with aging, muscle imbalance or weakness, insufficient flexibility, and more.
+Theories include overuse, decreased blood supply and tensile strength with aging, muscle imbalance or weakness, insufficient flexibility, and more.

 Achilles Tendon Rupture